yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 # Prerequisites

-If you haven't done so yet, please depanlinkdownloadtengahlinkhttp://www.gigaspaces.com/LatestProductVersionbelakanglink and [install|Installing XAP.NET] GigaSpaces XAP.NET.
+If you haven't done so yet, please depanlinkdownloadtengahlinkhttp://www.gigaspaces.com/LatestProductVersionbelakanglink and depanlinkinstalltengahlink./installing-xap.net.htmlbelakanglink GigaSpaces XAP.NET.

 # Setting Up the Project